-Membership on the Momentum Team requires much greater discipline than our recreational program.
+Membership on the Momentum Team requires greater dedication than our recreational program.
 To fully benefit from the Momentum Program and its Coaches, gymnasts must fully commit to our program and its policies.
 Team membership is a privilege that is earned and maintained through behavior not talent.